Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 See the [3DSceneLayerInfo](../docs/1.6/3DSceneLayer.cmn.md) and [heightModelInfo](../docs/1.6/heightModelInfo.cmn.md) pages for more details.

-## Indexed Scene Layers - Organization and Structure
+## <a name="indexed-scene-layer">Indexed Scene Layers - Organization and Structure</a>

 I3S organizes information using a hierarchical, node-based spatial index.
 Each node contains features with geometry, textures and attributes.

-### I3S - Indexing Model and Tree Structure
+### <a name="i3s-indexing-model-and-tree-structure">I3S - Indexing Model and Tree Structure</a>

 Indexing allows fast access to data blocks.
 In an Indexed 3D Scene Layer, the spatial extent of the data is split into regions called *nodes*.
 Each node has roughly equivalent amounts of data and is organized hierarchically.
 The node index allows clients to efficiently determine which data it needs, and allows the server to quickly locate it.
 Node creation is capacity driven.
 For example, the smaller the node capacity, the smaller the spatial extent of the node.

 Any indexing model can be used to generate indices in I3S.
 Both regular partitioning of space (e.g. Quadtrees) and density dependent partitioning of space (e.g. R-Trees) are supported.
 The partitioning scheme is not exposed to clients.
 This partition results in a hierarchical subdivision of 3D space represented by nodes, which are further organized in a bounding volume tree hierarchy.

 Each node has an ID that is unique within a layer.
 I3S supports two types of nodes: *treekeys* and integers.
 Treekeys are a string based identifier.
 Integer IDs are base on a fixed linearization of the nodes.

 The treekey format is loosely modeled on binary search tree concept.
 The key value indicates both the level and sibling association of a given node.
 The key also indicates the position of the node in the tree, which allows all resources to be stored in a single dimension.